pyeventsourcing/cookiecutter-eventsourcing/README.md

 If you don't have Poetry installed, then [install Poetry](https://python-poetry.org/docs/#installing-with-the-official-installer).

+## Create project virtual environment

-Next, create a Python virtual environment for your project either using PyCharm or from the command line.
+Create a Python virtual environment for your project, either using PyCharm or from the command line.

 ### Create project virtual environment using PyCharm